Culture

 Fans are speculating that the very first character they meet — Arjay — may also have South Asian origins, but nothing has been confirmed by the developers.
 Arja is an artificial Siren and the first NPC you bond with.
 He’s also the one who gives you your ECHO-4, your AI robot companion that helps you across most missions.

 Even though there aren’t playable South Asian characters in Borderlands 4, the game succeeds in being one of the most diverse and inclusive titles released in 2025.
 The game features an NPC named Conway who uses they/them pronouns.
-One of the Vault Hunters you can play as is also an ex-soldier named Rafa, who often speaks in Spanish, with many speculating that he’s of Latino origin.
-His abilities support that theory, and he’s voiced by an actor of Lebanese-Cuban descent.
+One of the Vault Hunters you can play as is also an ex-soldier named Rafa, with many speculating that he’s of Latino origin.
+His Spanish dialect supports that theory, and he’s voiced by an actor of Lebanese-Cuban descent.
+Some Redditors are also wondering if Rafa has Truxican roots.
+In Borderlands, Truxican is often used to describe those of Mexican-American heritage.
+Either way, it's great to see diversity in the list of playable characters as the game series continues.

 Borderlands 4 is a dialogue-heavy game, with many quests requiring playable characters to spend time learning the stories of NPCs.
 That’s where it truly shines, delivering emotion-heavy, sometimes dark storylines that stay with you long after the game is over.